jboss-developer/jboss-eap-quickstarts/logging-tools/README.md

 ### http://localhost:8080/jboss-as-logging-tools/rest/greetings/crashme

    Demonstrates throwing a localised exception with another exception specified as the cause.
+This is a completely contrived example.

    Example: <http://localhost:8080/jboss-as-logging-tools/rest/greetings/crashme>